Search

 Gabriel Leigh

 Hollywood Burbank Airport, formerly known (and still referred to by yours truly) as Bob Hope, is a gem among US airports.
-Built for a bygone era, its single greatest strength is that it is uncomplicated, easy and very small.
-It’s also convenient to quite a bit of the greater Los Angeles area, so next time you default to typing “LAX” into the flight search, spare a thought for this lovely little airfield and be sure to check whether it might be your better option.
+Built for a bygone era, its single greatest strength is that it’s uncomplicated, easy and very small.
+It’s also convenient to much of the greater Los Angeles area, so next time you default to typing ‘LAX’ into the flight search, spare a thought for this lovely little airfield.

 What to expect at Burbank